w3c/wai-about-wai/_about/groups/ariawg/communication.md

 ## Source repository

-Publications under development are maintained in the [ARIA GitHub repository](https://github.com/w3c/pfwg/).
+Publications under development are maintained in the [ARIA GitHub repository](https://github.com/w3c/aria/).
 This distributed source control system allows multiple people to edit simultaneously, public view of changes as they are committed, and "pull requests" to enable people without direct commit access to suggest contributions.
 Publication editors are designated by the WG chair and have direct commit access.
 Editors commit to execute the group consensus, request review of non-editorial changes, process conflicting input (from issues, pull requests, and discussions) in a neutral manner, and maintain document quality.

 ## IRC

 W3C Working Groups use [IRC](https://www.w3.org/wiki/IRC) for synchronous text chat and, with the aid of some IRC bots, to record minutes of teleconferences.
 The ARIA WG uses the following IRC channels.
 They are available at any time but are only routinely logged during teleconferences.

 - [#aria](irc://irc.w3.org/aria) for the main Working Group.
+- [#aria-apg](irc://irc.w3.org/aria-apg) for the ARIA Practices Task Force.
-- [#personalization](irc://irc.w3.org/personalization) for the Personalization Accessibility Task Force.
+- [#aria-editors](irc://irc.w3.org/aria-editors) for the ARIA Editors Task Force.

 ## Other